maplesond/spectre/doc/source/flatnj.rst

 Usage examples:

-* To compute a split network from a system of 4-splits using the default threshold for filtering splits: ``flatnj -i system_of_4s.nex -o network.nex``
+* To compute a split network from a system of 4-splits using the default threshold for filtering splits: ``flatnj -o network.nex system_of_4s.nex``
-* To compute a split network from a system of 4-splits using a filtering threshold of 0.2: ``flatnj -i system_of_4s.nex -thr 0.2 -o network.nex``
+* To compute a split network from a system of 4-splits using a filtering threshold of 0.2: ``flatnj -thr 0.2 -o network.nex system_of_4s.nex``

 Viewing a split network